-Frodo Mikkelsen is a self-taught artist living and working in Copenhagen.
-He started by the age of ten by making graffiti, something that shows clearly through his paintings today, as his images are characterized by simple figures in bold colours.
-There are three works by Mikkelsen in Nuuk Art Museum, all from 2013, bearing the somewhat cryptic titles Food pits… (Madhuller…), Black polar bear in ice cave… (Sort isbjørn i isgrotte…) and When the ice is gone, there’s food… (Når isen er væk, er der serveret…).
+Frodo Mikkelsen was a self-taught artist who lived and worked in Copenhagen.
+He started making graffiti at the age of ten and this is evident in his paintings today, which are characterised by simple figures in strong colours.
+At Nuuk Art Museum, there are three works by Mikkelsen with the cryptic titles: Food pits… (Madhuller…), Black polar bear in ice cave… (Sort isbjørn i isgrotte…) and When the ice is gone, there’s food… (Når isen er væk, er der serveret…).

-Quite a typical feature of Mikkelsen is that all three of these works are centred on an animal.
-Animals are one of Mikkelsen’s “tags”, as the artist himself calls them.
-In the world of graffiti, a “tag” is a sort of signature, and they serve the same function in Mikkelsen’s paintings.
-The stylized figures return repeatedly in his works, along with the more abstract elements (i.e. plain colour-fields), making it possible for the viewer to quickly identify the different works as being made by the same artist – in that way they function as his “signature”.
+Typical for Mikkelsen, all three works are centred around an animal.
+The animals are one of Mikkelsen’s ‘tags’, as he called them.
+In the world of graffiti, a tag is a kind of signature, and this is also the function Mikkelsen assigned to ‘tags’ in his works.
+The stylised figures recur from piece to piece, along with the more abstract elements such as the painted fields, which means that we can quickly decode the works as being by the same artist – thus acting as his ‘signature’.

-The other two works are equally uninhabited, but on the other hand we find the same animal in them both: the polar bear.
-The polar bear is portrayed in these images as a mighty being; in Black polar bear in ice cave… it raises itself over the surroundings, while in Food pits… it is on the prowl.
-The polar bear is the king of ice to Mikkelsen.
-Mikkelsen has himself never been to Greenland, despite having always been fascinated by this country.
-However, he has flown numerous times over Greenland – and he has never seen houses from the flights, only rocks and ice.
-“So I have always fantasised about it being unpopulated, oh so beautiful and with animals reigning.”
+Similarly, the other two works by Mikkelsen are also deserted, but in both we see the same animal: the polar bear.
+The polar bear is depicted in the works as a mighty creature; in Black polar bear in ice cave… it raises itself over the surroundings, while in Food pits… it is hunting.
+For Mikkelsen, the polar bear was the king of the ice.
+Mikkelsen never visited Greenland himself, despite having always been fascinated by the country.
+However, he had flown over Greenland countless times, and from those flights, he had never seen houses, only mountains and ice: “So the fantasy has always been that it is desolate, oh beautiful and that the animals rule”.

-The works are thus a form of expression for Mikkelsen’s fantasies about the Greenland he has only heard about and seen from a distance; a Greenland where animals prevail in the deserted scenery.
+The works are thus an expression of Mikkelsen’s fantasies about the Greenland he had only heard about and seen from a distance; a Greenland where animals rule the deserted landscape.